MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-RemoteMailbox.md

 ```

 ### -ArchiveName
 The ArchiveName parameter specifies the name of the archive mailbox.
-Use this parameter to change the name of the archive.
+This is the name displayed to users in Outlook on the web (formerly known as Outlook Web App).
+If the value contains spaces, enclose the value in quotation marks (").

+If you don't use this parameter, the following default values are used based on the version of Exchange:

+- Exchange 2016 or later: `In-Place Archive -<Display Name>`
+- Exchange 2013: `In-Place Archive - <Display Name>`
+- Exchange 2010: `Personal Archive - <Display Name>`

+In Outlook, the value of this parameter is ignored.
+The name of the archive mailbox that's shown in the folder list is `Online Archive - <PrimarySMTPAddress>`.

 ```yaml
 Type: MultiValuedProperty